-What does your primary online identifier look like?
+What do your primary online identifiers look like?

 - some-name on WhatsApp.com / Facebook.com / Twitter.com / etc.?